 What Is Enterprise SEO?

-So, enterprise-level SEO will be needed by Fortune 500 companies, large ecommerce firms, and businesses with multiple locations.
-It will also be required by enterprise businesses having multiple websites.
+So, enterprise-level SEO is needed by Fortune 500 companies, large ecommerce firms and businesses with multiple locations.
+It’s also essential for enterprise‑level businesses that operate multiple websites.

 For instance, Target, the American retail corporation, has more than twenty million pages indexed in Google.